 Acupuncture is used as part of an integrated approach to pain and inflammation management.
-Acupuncture helps to of stimulate the body’s own healing chemicals in order to aid recovery and enhance rehabilitation.
-The body has the ability to self repair.
-The use of Acupuncture, enhances the repair mechanism and enables an improved recovery time.
+The body has the ability to self repair and Acupuncture helps to stimulate the body’s own healing chemicals in order to aid recovery and enhance rehabilitation.

 What can Acupuncture treat?

 - Muscle tightness and pain

 - Anxiety and depression

 Yes when it is delivered by a fully qualified professional.
 The needles used by PHP are sterile and disposed of after one use.
 Acupuncture is safe when practiced by a member of the AACP because of strict hygiene guidelines that must be adhered to and the training courses and educational updates that are required in order to stay on its membership.

 - Tend to be mild and short lived and include:

 - Locised bleeding